-My approach is to “go to the people” with critical information on housing and land use issues facing San Diegans.
+My approach has been centered on informing current and future homeowners of critical information on housing and land use issues facing San Diegans.
 I became an proactive community advocate in April of 2014 when the City of San Diego released its plan for the Morena Corridor and Mayor Faulconer’s Climate Action Plan (CAP).

-I believe in the democratic process and recognize that sustainable housing policy and sound community planning begins with the voice of residents who must live with the decisions made by their legislative representatives.
+I believe in the democratic process and recognize that sustainable housing policy and sound community planning must include the voice of residents who will live with the decisions made by their legislative representatives.

 With the proliferation of newly introduced state housing bills, most resdients of San Diego County are woefully unaware of their impact, if enacted into law.